swansonk14/typed-argument-parser/README.md

 `List`: If an argument `arg` is a `List`, simply specify the values separated by spaces just as you would with regular argparse.
 For example, `--arg 1 2 3` parses to `arg = [1, 2, 3]`.

 `Set`: Identical to `List` but parsed into a set rather than a list.

+`Literal`: Literal is analagous to `argparse`'s (choices)[https://docs.python.org/3/library/argparse.html#choices], which specifies the values that an argument can take.
+For example, if arg can only be one of 'H', 1, False, or 1.0078 then you would specify that `arg: Literal['H', 1, False, 1.0078]`.
+For instance, `--arg False` assigns arg to False and `--arg True` throws error.
+The `Literal` type was introduced in Python 3.8 ((PEP 586)[https://www.python.org/dev/peps/pep-0586/]) and can be imported with `from typing_extensions import Literal`.

 More complex types _must_ be specified with the `type` keyword argument in `add_argument`, as in the example below.